frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `list`

 The field contains data that is an ordered one-level depth collection of primitive values with a fixed item type.

-**Native Representaiton**

-If supported, values `MUST` be natively represented by a data format.
-If not supported, values `MUST` be represented as strings following the rules below.

-The field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
 In comparison to the `array` type, the `list` type is directly modelled on the concept of SQL typed collections.

-The list field can be customised with these additional properties:
+The list field can be customised with this additional property:

-- **delimiter**: specifies the character sequence which separates, if [native representation](../glossary/#native-representation) is a string.
-If not present, the default is `,` (comma).
 - **itemType**: specifies the list item type in terms of existent Table Schema types.
 If present, it `MUST` be one of `string`, `integer`, `boolean`, `number`, `datetme`, `date`, and `time`.
 If not present, the default is `string`.
 A data consumer `MUST` process list items as it were individual values of the corresponding data type.

-Note, that if [native representation](../glossary/#native-representation) is a string, only default formats are supported, for example, for a list with `itemType` set to `date`, items have to be in default form for dates i.e. `yyyy-mm-dd`.
+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, the field `MUST` contain a string with list items separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
+The list items `MUST` be serialized in default format of the corresponding `itemType`.
+The delimiter can be customised with this additional property:

+- **delimiter**: specifies the character sequence which separates list items.
+If not present, the default is `,` (comma).

 ### `datetime`